 At present there are two types of slope instability that could potentially occur at this site.
-These are: (a) Potential shallow rotational/translational landslide in the upper sand and colluvial units; (b) Potential earth debris slide in the soils.
+These are: (a) Potential shallow rotational/translational landslide; (b) Potential debris.

-- A potential shallow rotational/translational Earth/Debris SLIDE/FLOW is thought to be possible within upper SAND and possible colluvial materials at the upslope and downslope of the proposed building. - b) A potential Earth/Debris SLIDE or FLOW could potentially initiate along the upper steep portion of the property as indicated by the existing slope stability modelling under 6.3.
-This could be triggered by earthquakes or following prolonged wet weather after penetration of water into the underlying soils.
+- a) A potential shallow rotational/translational Earth/Debris SLIDE/FLOW is thought to be possible within upper SAND and possible colluvial materials at the upslope and downslope of the proposed building. - b) A potential earth/debris SLIDE or FLOW could potentially initiate along the upper steep portion of the property as indicated by the existing slope stability modelling under 6.2.
+This could be initiated by gravity or earthquakes following prolonged wet weather.